Surajbokde/web-development-Resource/Docker/README.md

 #### 10| Docker In Development

-## For all the courses link just click on the link
+## For all the courses just click on the link
 -[Course Link](https://analyticsindiamag.com/ten-free-resources-for-programmers-to-learn-docker/)